precice/preeco-orga/guidelines/guidelines-adapters.md

   - [ ] restrictions on solver features
     - e.g., cannot be run in parallel or cannot use adaptive time stepping or cannot use higher-order elements
   - [ ] how to cite
+  - [ ] references to related studies or literature necessary to understand the modeling and implementation (at least in preprint state).
-- [ ] B.3: The adapter has a clear license (open is optional, but strongly encouraged).
+- [ ] R.3: The adapter has a clear license (open is optional, but strongly encouraged).
-- [ ] B.4: The adapter uses a version control system (public is optional, but strongly encouraged).
+- [ ] R.4: The adapter uses a version control system (public is optional, but strongly encouraged).
-- [ ] B.5: The adapter uses a versioning scheme, such as [semantic versioning](https://semver.org/) (or other clearly defined scheme).
+- [ ] R.5: The adapter uses a versioning scheme, such as [semantic versioning](https://semver.org/) (or other clearly defined scheme).
+- [ ] R.6: There is a structured changelog, e.g., using the [keep a changelog](https://keepachangelog.com/) format.
-- [ ] B.6: The adapter has comments and error messages for at least its main building blocks and entry points.
+- [ ] R.7: The adapter has comments and error messages for at least its main building blocks and entry points.
 These comments are in English.

-### Silver

-We consider an adapter fulfilling all of these criteria as *Interoperable* and *maintainable*.
-The adapter plays well with other adapters from the community and feels part of the preCICE ecosystem.
-The preCICE maintainers are, if necessary, able to maintain the adapter (e.g. update it to newer preCICE versions).

-- [ ] S.1: The adapter is accompanied by one or more application cases to test it, covering an extensive part of the claimed functionality.
-These cases must be provided as independent application cases.
-- [ ] S.2: The documentation provides references to related studies or literature necessary to understand the modeling and implementation (at least in preprint state).
-- [ ] S.3: The adapter has an open-source license.
-- [ ] S.4: The adapter uses a publicly-accessible repository.
-- [ ] S.5: The adapter configuration covers the mesh name, data names, participant name, and name of the preCICE configuration file.
+- [ ] R.8: The adapter configuration covers the mesh name, data names, participant name, and name of the preCICE configuration file.
-- [ ] S.6: In the adapter configuration, [standard names](community-contribute-to-precice.html#naming-conventions) are possible for the coupled data (e.g., `Displacement`).
+- [ ] R.9: In the adapter configuration, [standard names](community-contribute-to-precice.html#naming-conventions) are possible for the coupled data (e.g., `Displacement`).
-- [ ] S.7: There is a code formatting specification (e.g., clang-format specification file).
-- [ ] S.8: There is a structured changelog, e.g., using the [keep a changelog](https://keepachangelog.com/) format.
-- [ ] S.9: There is an issue tracker.
-- [ ] S.10: There is information on how the adapter was validated and how validation could be reproduced.
-- [ ] S.11: The documentation is rendered in a user-friendly way, either:
-  - on precice.org (i.e., in `docs` subfolder, see [preCICE documentation of the documentation](https://precice.org/docs-meta-overview.html))
-  - on another website
-- [ ] S.12: The logging is configurable, with levels at least "no logging, release logging, and debug logging".

-### Gold
+### Additional

-We consider an adapter fulfilling all of these criteria as *Reusable*, *community-ready*, and *integrated*.
-Others can easily reuse and extend the adapter for their own needs.
+These optional criteria help others easily reuse and extend the adapter for their own needs.
 Maintaining the adapter could be shared among many.
 We can integrate the adapter and corresponding application cases into our development workflows and make sure that we will not break it.
 All tooling works seamlessly.

+Aim to implement as many of these best practices make sense for you.
+Each brings additional long-term benefits.

+- [ ] A.1: The adapter has an open-source license.
+- [ ] A.2: The adapter uses a publicly-accessible repository.
+- [ ] A.3: There is a code formatting specification (e.g., clang-format specification file).
+- [ ] A.4: There is an issue tracker.
+- [ ] A.5: There is information on how the adapter was validated and how validation could be reproduced.
+- [ ] A.6: The documentation is rendered in a user-friendly way, either:
+  - on precice.org (i.e., in `docs` subfolder, see [preCICE documentation of the documentation](https://precice.org/docs-meta-overview.html))
+  - on another website
+- [ ] A.7: The logging is configurable, with levels at least "no logging, release logging, and debug logging".
-- [ ] G.1: There is a peer-reviewed paper (at least in pre-print state) with a validation study, with all data available.
+- [ ] A.8: There is a peer-reviewed paper (at least in pre-print state) with a validation study, with all data available.
-- [ ] G.2: There are contribution guidelines described in or linked from a `CONTRIBUTING.md` file.
+- [ ] A.9: There are contribution guidelines described in or linked from a `CONTRIBUTING.md` file.
-- [ ] G.3: There is a pull request template.
+- [ ] A.10: There is a pull request template.
-- [ ] G.4: The configuration follows a formally defined schema, which [will be available in the future](https://github.com/precice/preeco-orga/issues/18).
+- [ ] A.11: The configuration follows a formally defined schema, which [will be available in the future](https://github.com/precice/preeco-orga/issues/18).
-- [ ] G.5: There are unit tests to test components of the adapter, without running another simulation participant (and ideally, using the upcoming [general mocked interface](https://github.com/precice/preeco-orga/issues/4)).
+- [ ] A.12: There are unit tests to test components of the adapter, without running another simulation participant (and ideally, using the upcoming [general mocked interface](https://github.com/precice/preeco-orga/issues/4)).
-- [ ] G.6: The repository is ready to be integrated into the [preCICE system tests](https://precice.org/dev-docs-system-tests.html): A simulation can start using an unsupervised script and there is enough information to create entries under `component-templates/` and `components.yaml`.
+- [ ] A.13: The repository is ready to be integrated into the [preCICE system tests](https://precice.org/dev-docs-system-tests.html): A simulation can start using an unsupervised script and there is enough information to create entries under `component-templates/` and `components.yaml`.
-- [ ] G.7: There is documentation on how to extend the adapter (i.e., documentation about the software architecture).
+- [ ] A.14: There is documentation on how to extend the adapter (i.e., documentation about the software architecture).
-- [ ] G.8: The adapter is packaged either on the expected repositories of the respective solver community, or on [Spack](https://spack.io/) ([Spack packages](https://packages.spack.io/)).
+- [ ] A.15: The adapter is packaged either on the expected repositories of the respective solver community, or on [Spack](https://spack.io/) ([Spack packages](https://packages.spack.io/)).

 ## An adapter example